FrankDaze/rc-broadcaster/README.md

 ## Purpose
 I lead a team of Devops and IT-Support and often I have to send info messages to several channels to make sure as much as possible employees of our company will see it.
 For this reason I devided to write a broadcaster app.
 Currently the functionality is a little bit limited by the option of Rocket.Chat.

+## Known bugs
+- You can't press enter or SHIFT + enter in the message input field if you use Rocket.Chat < V4.4.0 .
+This is a bug in Rocket.Chat and has been fixed in V4.4.0

 ## Getting Started

 - `rc-apps package`: this command will generate a packaged app file (zip) which can be installed **if** it compiles with TypeScript